-- SQL Structured Query Language - Was first developed by IBM in the early 70's at their San Jose Research Lab.
-It was called Sequel and was implemented as part of their System R project. - Current version of the ISO/ANSI SQL standard is SQL-92 (SQL-99 is the last standard released). - SQL has become the main language in many commercial RDBMS.
+- SQL (Structured Query Language) - Was first developed by IBM in the early 70's at their San Jose Research Lab.
+It was called Sequel and was implemented as part of their System R project. - Current version of the ISO/ANSI SQL standard is SQL-99 (the earlier SQL-92 is a subset the standard). - SQL has become the main language in commercial RDBMS.